The Essence of Slow Magick

 For anyone seeking to find themselves, Slow Magick can take them on a path of self-discovery and realization.
 Earth wisdom abounds when we commit ourselves to Mother Earth, living in harmony with all of humanity, nature, wildlife, and ultimately the world of Spirit.

 Through this connection to this world and the world beyond the veil, a Hedge Witch learns to ride the hedge, journeying either in mind, body, or spirit to higher realms and states of consciousness.
-Through shamanic journeys, astral projection, and dreamwork, a witch can fill her soul and everyday life with more magick, seeing the beauty and majesty within and all around her more fully.
+Through shamanic journeys, astral projection, and dreamwork, a witch can fill their soul and everyday life with more magick, seeing the beauty and majesty within and all around more fully.

 Another valuable lesson for the Hedge Witch is the value of preparedness and foresight.
 A witch must understand there is a time and a season for all things.
 This is part of the sanctity of nature.
 It is about striking a balance between living in the moment and planning for the future, a reverence for the cycle of life, death, and rebirth.
 Take meadowsweet, for instance.
 The leaves should be harvested by fall.
 Yet, having meadowsweet to welcome spring during Imbolc or in the summer for Beltane festivities is a beautiful way to manifest blessings and sweeten the season in many ways.

 Another example is rock rose, valued for its flowers and its resin.
 It blooms throughout spring and summer.
-The blossoms governed only by Gaia's rhythms, open with dawn, lasting only several hours before their petals drop.
+The blossoms governed only by Gaia's rhythms, open with the dawn, lasting only several hours before their petals drop.
 Still, this delicate flower is a powerful healer, spiritual ally, and guardian throughout the winter months.
 Meadowsweet and rock rose are merely two examples of how plant life can teach a willing witch the value of observation, preservation, and patience.

 An inquisitive witch can gain even more insight about a plant's spirit from its lore and mythology.
 According to Welsh myth, Blodeuwedd was made of oak and meadowsweet.
 "Flower Face" is a goddess of emotions and ceremony, but she also conspired to kill her husband because she loved another.
 A reminder of the qualities of shadow and light in everything and everyone, highlighting the importance of universal balance.

 The lore of rock rose is told as Olympus's gods came together to decide which plants would take on what healing properties.
 The gods were determined that rock rose would heal wounded warriors.
 However, the goddesses took issue, asserting that such a beautiful pink blossom was better suited to beauty and grace both within and out.
 A deal was struck!
 The plant would be for physical, emotional, and spiritual wellbeing and care.
-Speaking the power of a hedge witch's intention and instinctual understanding of the flora she encounters.
+Speaking the power of a hedge witch's intention and instinctual understanding of the flora it encounters.

-This does not mean a hedge witch is led solely by her fancies.
+This does not mean a hedge witch is led solely by their fancies.
 His or her work is laborious, thoughtful, and precise.
 It is no small thing traveling between worlds and states of consciousness or meticulously tending, harvesting, and preserving plants to benefit your rituals, spells, and spirit.
 A lifetime commitment to study the craft, realize self, and honor Gaia must first be made.
 This commitment is made with the understanding that at times a witch may have more questions than answers, having to wait seasons or years for truths to be revealed.